shabbyrobe/amiss/doc/relations.rst

     :param source: The single object or array of objects for which to retrieve the related values
     :param relationName: The name of the relation through which to retrieve objects
+    :param query: *Optional*.
+Allows filtering of the related objects.

     Retrieves and returns objects related to the ``$source`` through the ``$relationName``: